-DTLS implementations also sometimes allow applications to control the use of the DF bit (when running over IPv4).
-DTLS over DCCP implementations SHOULD control the use of the DF bit by DCCP in concert with the application's indications, when the DCCP implementation supports this.
-Note that DCCP implementations are not required to support sending packets with the DF bit not set.
+DTLS implementations also sometimes allow applications to control the use of the DF bit (when running over IPv4) or the use of fragmentation extension headers (when running over IPv6).
+DTLS over DCCP implementations SHOULD control the use of the DF bit or fragmentation extension headers by DCCP in concert with the application's indications, when the DCCP implementation supports this.
+Note that DCCP implementations are not required to support sending fragmentable packets.

 Note that the DCCP Maximum Packet Size (MPS in [RFC4340]) is bounded by the current congestion control state (Congestion Control Maximum Packet Size, CCMPS in [RFC4340]).
 Even when the DF bit is not set and DCCP packets may then be fragmented, the MPS may be less than the 65,535 bytes normally used in UDP.
-It is also possible for the DCCP CMPS, and thus the MPS, to vary over time as congestion conditions change.
+It is also possible for the DCCP CCMPS, and thus the MPS, to vary over time as congestion conditions change.
 DTLS over DCCP implementations MUST NOT use a DTLS record size that is greater than the DCCP MPS currently in force.